Work-Efficient Query Evaluation in Constant Time with PRAMs: Algorithms for Basic Array Operations

-\autoref{result:alg-compact} follows from \autoref{result:lin-compaction} by observing that for any constant \(\padeps > 0\) there is an integer \(a\) such that \(\padeps < (\log n)^{-a}\) holds for all \(n > 2\).
+\begin{lemC}[{\cite[implied by Theorem~4.2]{GoldbergZ95}}] For every constant $\padeps > 0$ and $\varepsilon > 0$, there is a \ctpalgo for $\opnameCompact$ that, given an array $\arr{A}$, requires $\bigO(\lenof{\arr{A}}^{1+\varepsilon})$ work and space on a Common CRCW PRAM. \end{lemC} We note that the result holds even for the most general setting. \begin{proof} The lemma follows from \autoref{result:lin-compaction} by observing that for any constant \(\padeps > 0\) there is an integer \(a\) such that \(\padeps < (\log n)^{-a}\) holds for all \(n > 2\).
 The mutual links can be established as follows: Instead of compacting \(\arr{A}\) directly, the algorithm allocates an array \(\arr{A}'\) of the same size as \(\arr{A}\) and sets \(\arr{A}'[i] = i\) if \(\arr{A}\) is inhabited, and leaves \(\arr{A}'[i]\) empty otherwise.
 Then \(\arr{A}'\) is compacted using \autoref{result:lin-compaction}.
 Let \(\arr{B}'\) be the resulting array.
 The desired output array \(\arr{B}\) can then be compiled as follows: Processor \(j\) checks whether \(\arr{B}'[j]\) contains an index \(i\).
 If yes, it sets \(\arr{B}[j] = \arr{A}[i]\) and establishes mutual links between \(\arr{B}[j]\) and \(\arr{A}[i]\).
 This procedure requires only work and space \(\bigO(\lenof{\arr{A}})\) in addition to the compaction.
 The bounds are therefore inherited from \autoref{result:lin-compaction}.
-The length of \arr{B} can be determined by adding an additional element to the end of \arr{A} and by following its final link to \arr{B}.
+The length of \arr{B} can be determined by adding an element to the end of \arr{A} and by following its final link to \arr{B}. \end{proof}

 The following result for $\opnameSort$ is easily obtained from \autoref{result:sorting}.

 \begin{lem} For all constants $\padeps > 0$ and $k$, there is a \ctpalgo for $\opnameSort$ that, given an array $\arr{A}$ and a list \(\attsetX\) of $k$ attributes, requires $\bigO((\lenof{\arr{A}}+\lenof{\db})^{1+\varepsilon})$ work and space on a Common CRCW PRAM in the dictionary setting. \end{lem} \begin{proof} Let \(t_1,\ldots, t_n\) with \(n = \lenof{\arr{A}}\) be the tuple sequence given by \(\arr{A}\).
 We assume that \(\attsetX = (\attA_1,\ldots,\attA_k)\) contains all attributes occurring in \(\arr{A}\).
 Otherwise, \(\attsetX\) can be extended arbitrarily.
 In the following we denote by \(\le_{\attsetX}\) the lexicographic order induced by \(\attsetX\) on the tuples occurring in \(\arr{A}\).